Complete Epoxy Resin Countertop Tutorial

 |Tints & Accents**||1g||2g||3g||4g||5g||6g|

 **Tints & Accents –CULR pigments or SHIMR powders.
 These quantities would be required to produce more subtle colours or just make up small mixes for veins or details.
+This part can be measured by eye.

 Dividing up the Work